MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-azure-functions.md

    ![Screenshot showing the "bindings" object with the "authLevel" property set to "anonymous".](./media/logic-apps-azure-functions/set-authentication-level-function-app.png)

-1. When you're done, save your settings, and then continue to the next section.
+1. When you're done, save your settings.
+Continue to the next section.

-<a name="set-azure-ad-authentication"></a>

-## Set up Azure AD authentication for your function app
+## Find the required values to set up Azure AD authentication

-Before you start this task, find and save the following values so that you can set up Azure AD authentication on your function app.
-The following steps show how to find these values.
+Before you can set up your function app to use Azure AD authentication, you need to find and save the following values by following the steps in this section.

 1. [Find the object (principal) ID for your logic app's managed identity](#find-object-id).
 1. [Find the tenant ID for your Azure Active Directory (Azure AD)](#find-tenant-id).

 <a name="find-object-id"></a>

-### Step 1 - Find the object ID for your logic app's managed identity
+### Find the object ID for your logic app's managed identity

-If your logic app doesn't have a managed identity set up yet, [enable the managed identity for your logic app](create-managed-service-identity.md).
 Based on the whether you have a Consumption or Standard logic app resource, follow the respective steps:

 #### [Consumption](#tab/consumption)